Workgroup on Humanity and the Biosphere

 13 Proposal Papers

-The Proposals Booklet "Forests of the World" was elaborated starting from many contributions provided by an Electronic Forum participants that took place during 2001, from February until October.
-As expected, due to the theme complexity, this notebook is full of contrasts.
-The proposals reflect several realities and visions - as the United Nations conference, in New York and a meeting of (...)
+The Proposal Paper "Forests of the World" was elaborated on the basis of many contributions to an electronic forum by participants, which took place in 2001, from February to October.
+As expected, due to the complexity of the theme, this Paper is full of contrasts.
+The proposals reflect several realities and visions - such as the United Nations conference in New York and a meeting of young (...)

-Energy efficiency is the moderate, economically and ecologically efficient and socially sustainable use of energy.
-It depends on changing the ways in which we produce, travel and consume and in particular the use of more adapted materials (better insulation for buildings).
-The workshop focuses its proposals on three central issues: A change of approach: energy is too often dealt with as the (...)
+Energy efficiency is the moderate, economically and ecologically efficient, and socially sustainable use of energy.
+It depends on changing the ways in which we produce, travel, and consume, and in particular on the use of more adapted materials (better insulation for buildings).
+The workshop focuses its proposals on three central issues: A change of approach: energy is too often dealt with (...)

 Go !Environmental Education